CalG24/pear-hotkeys/README.md

 Currently Alt+L = Like & Alt+D = Dislike

-This can't be changed but will be possible in the next version.
+This can't be changed right now if you are using the prebuilt binary but will be possible in the next version.

+If you were to build from source, you would be able to quite easily go in and change the binds.

 ## Features